HooderTheSpooder/CyberSecurity_Portfolio/Enterprise-Active-Directory-Cybersecurity-Lab/readme.md

 - Network configuration (IP addressing, DNS)
 - Windows system administration
 - Troubleshooting virtual environments (EFI boot issues, ISO configuration)
-- Cybersecurity lab development and attack simulation (planned)
+- Cybersecurity lab development and attack simulation
+- SIEM Integration and log aggregration

 ---

   ## 🚧 Project Status

-This project is currently in progress.
-The foundational infrastructure is being built, with Active Directory deployment and client integration underway.

-Security testing and monitoring features will be implemented in later phases.
+Currently the foundations have been built and the infrastructure is there.
+The security testing and a bit of hardening has been done.
+Now moving onto SIEM integration and log aggregation

 ---

 ## ⚔️ Planned Security Testing

-- Network enumeration using Nmap
-- Password brute force attacks using Hydra
-- Vulnerability scanning with Nessus
-- Analysis of failed login attempts in Event Viewer
 - SIEM integration for log monitoring
+-